6-12 Months Before Aliyah

-- Ulpan options in the community which you choose
+- Ulpan options in the community of your choice

 Careful financial planning is an important aspect of the Aliyah process.

-- In preparing a budget for Aliyah, keep in mind that the job search may take six to nine months.
+- In preparing a budget for Aliyah, keep in mind that the job search may take three to six months.
+Review our sample budget.